Cooking Your Way From Krakow To Zakopane

-OUR AUGUST 2019 CULINARY VACATION IS SCHEDULED AROUND THE ANNUAL PIEROGI FESTIVAL BEING HELD IN KRAKOW, POLAND.
-JOIN US IN 2019 AT THE XVII PIEROGI FESTIVAL FOR PIEROGI TASTING, LOCAL BEER, LIVE ENTERTAINMENT AND MORE…
+OUR AUGUST 2020 CULINARY VACATION IS SCHEDULED AROUND THE ANNUAL PIEROGI FESTIVAL BEING HELD IN KRAKOW, POLAND.
+JOIN US IN 2020 AT THE XVIII PIEROGI FESTIVAL FOR PIEROGI TASTING, LOCAL BEER, LIVE ENTERTAINMENT AND MORE…

 Lesser Poland (Malopolska), located in the southeast part of the country, is one of Poland’s most beautiful and delicious regions.
 In addition to its many unique historic and resort attractions, it is home to the regions magnificent capital city: Krakow, designated as a European City of Culture in 2000.
 The Old Town district of Krakow was built around Europe’s largest medieval market square, now a UNESCO World Heritage Site.